Murder accused found hiding in house near CM's residence | Politics

 After the news of the arrest broke out, country-made bombs were thrown at the house last night.
 The window panes were broken by unidentified persons and two bombs were hurled at the building later.

-Meanwhile, a RSS worker hiding in a house in their bastion, that too near the Chief Minister's house, has shocked local CPI(M) activists.
+Meanwhile, the RSS worker hiding in a house in their bastion, that too near the chief minister's house, has shocked local CPI(M) activists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)